anaurora/WineClassification/README.md

 3. Compare with other classifiers

 ## Results:
+Principal Component Analysis was used to do some feature selection (and engineering), and this helped reduce the number of features from 13 to less than 7 orthogonal, independent components.
+These components have some level of dependency (or loading) on each of the original 13 attributes.
 This is a dataset where the best solution is the simplest.
 K-Nearest Neighbours outperformed Logistic Regression and Linear SVC.
 The F1 micro score for KNN was an excellent 0.95.